 According to the MoD, all of the German Eurofighters delivered from tranche 1 through to the current 3A standard are affected.

-All German Eurofighters in service are being closely monitored and operations of the German fleet are not expected to be affected, said the MoD.
+All German Eurofighters in service are being closely monitored and no direct influence on the operations of the German fleet are not is expected to be affected, said the MoD.

 The British Ministry of Defence said it was continuing to accept deliveries and operate the aircraft as normal.
 At this point it is not unknown whether other Eurofighter nations will follow the German lead and halt deliveries.